 Rhyacia clemens (Smith, 1890)

-This species is most easily distinguished from similar size tan moths by the dark area between the orbicular and reniform spots.
+This species is most easily distinguished from similar-sized tan moths by the dark area between the orbicular and reniform spots.
 It is most similar to Pronoctua typica and Actebia balanitis in general appearance but could also be confused with several Euxoa species.
 A few A. balanitis have a darker-colored cell, but the dark area includes the medial cell between the orbicular spot and the antemedial line unlike in R. clemens in which the dark area is limited to the portion between the spots.
-Also, the reniform spot of A. balanitis is outlined in black with a pale inner line unlike that of R. clemens which is pale and indistinct.
+Also, the reniform spot of A. balanitis is outlined in black with a pale inner line, unlike that of R. clemens, which is pale and indistinct.

 This species is widely distributed on arid rangelands throughout much of western North America, including dry short-grass prairie on the Great Plains and sagebrush steppe west of the Rocky Mountains.
 In the Pacific Northwest, it is usually rare and sporadic, but may be locally common in dry, open ponderosa pine forests, juniper woodlands, and on sagebrush steppe at middle to low elevations east of the Cascades.
 It also occurs in dry meadows and spruce-fir forests at high elevations along the summit of the Cascades and in the Rocky Mountain region, and in quaking aspen forests at high elevations in the Steens Mountains of southeastern Oregon.
 It may be more common at higher elevations during warm, dry years.

 Rhyacia clemens is widespread in the arid interior of Washington and Oregon.
 It does not occur west of the Cascade Range except in southwestern Oregon.
 A few records exist for south-central British Columbia.